 With the whirlwind of parties, gatherings, errands to run, gifts to buy, and decorating duties this holiday season leaves little time for meal planning!

 I am giving you the gift of kitchen cooking shortcuts that is sure to ease the overwhelming dinner dilemma that plagues us when we get home after a day of running around.

 So put your feet up, relax and read on how to hack your way through dinner and keep that cheery holiday grin on your face!

 Get Semi-Prepped Foods from the Store

-- Get a frozen cauliflower crust or gluten free pizza crust to make a quick pizza.
-Add a teaspoon of Wildtree’s Pizza Sauce Seasoning blend to your favorite plain tomato sauce then sprinkle with your favorite cheese and veggies for a filling meal.
-Want more veggies in your meal?
-Try Wildtree’s Eggplant Pizza recipe.
+Get a frozen cauliflower crust or gluten-free pizza crust to make a quick pizza.
+Add a cup of Pomi Tomato Sauce with a teaspoon of Simply Organics Italian and Garlic seasonings then sprinkle with your favorite cheese and veggies for a filling meal.

 Batch Baby, Batch

 Having a healthy, home-cooked meal every night is something that can be feasible.
 Enter batch cooking!

 For those of you not familiar with this term batch cooking is when you make a large portion of food in one period of time then freeze or refrigerate to have on hand the rest of the week.